yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 {%learn%}./the-space-configuration.html{%endlearn%}

-When a client connects to a space, a proxy is created that holds a connection which implements the Space API.
+When a client connects to a Space, a proxy is created that holds a connection which implements the Space API.
 All client interaction is performed through this proxy.

 With XAP you can also create a Local Cache and a Local View.